LQR471814/dwmblocks-async/README.md

 > service as a kill signal, there is no way around this except to
 > avoid sending system signals to systemd service.

 For example, the volume block has the update signal of `1`.
-I run
+I would run

 ```sh
 echo "\x01" | socat -u - UNIX-SENDTO:/tmp/dwmblocks